josemlwdf/Lexi.Wiki/README.md

 ## 👥 Support

 Need help with Lexi?
-Join our Support Server or use the !lexi-support command in your server to get in touch with our team.
+Join our [Support Server](https://discord.gg/ywU4WbSU6B) or use the /support command in your server to get in touch with our team.

 ## 🤝 Contributing